 You captured your skills but now you have to pass one more test: the applicant tracking system (ATS).
 An ATS scans resumes for the skills recruiters include in the job description.
 Many companies use ATS software to automatically reject applicants that don’t match the keywords employers want.
 My Perfect Resume has tools to help make your skills section writing keyword rich.
 Our builder assists you with pre-written examples crafted by career experts to improve your chances of passing an ATS review.

-How My Perfect Resume Helps You Write a Perfect Summary Statement
+My Perfect Resume Helps You Perfect Your Skills Section

 You can write the perfect skills section with My Perfect Resume Builder’s tools and guidance.
 You’ve skillfully built your career, now let our resume builder do the work of writing your skills statement section with: